linnie94/explosion/README.md

     make; ./explosion

 Then left click to make your mouse cursor explode.
-Right click for many explosions.
+Right click for multiple explosions.